iterative/dvc.org/static/docs/get-started/example-versioning.md

 [community](/chat) to ask any questions!

 Another detail we only brushed on here is the way we captured the `metrics.json` metrics file with the `-M` option of `dvc run`.
-Metric files are a special type of output DVC provides an interface for, in order to compare across Git tags or branches.
+[Metrics](/doc/commands-reference/metrics) are a special type of output DVC provides an interface for, in order to compare across Git tags or branches.
 See `dvc metrics` command and
 [Compare Experiments](/doc/get-started/compare-experiments) to learn more about managing metrics with DVC.